 IP Division in University

-In 2001, due to growing importance of IP institutional policies, WIPO published a booklet entitled Guidelines for developing IP Policies in African Universities and Research Organizations.
+In 2001, due to the growing importance of IP institutional policies, WIPO published a booklet entitled Guidelines for developing IP Policies in African Universities and Research Organizations.
 While the publication title suggests that the guidelines are aimed at African institutions, the content is universally applicable and, as a result, the guidelines have since been used in several developing countries.
 Recently, a second edition was compiled and is currently awaiting publication entitled Choices in Developing IP Policies in Universities and Research Organizations.
 It addresses ten issues that senior managers of universities and research organizations may wish to consider while developing institutional IP policies.

-Some countries have prepared model IP policies that universities and research organizations may adapt, depending on their mission, research culture and agenda.
+Some countries have prepared model IP policies that universities and research organizations may adapt, depending on their mission, research culture, and agenda.
 For example, the Nigerian Office for Technology Appropriation (NOTAP) has prepared a model IP policy, which it has made available to universities and research institutions in Nigeria.
 This has resulted in speeding up the process of developing IP.

-Unlike industrial scientists and engineers who generally are hired to invent and assign rights in their inventions to their employer without any residual rights to additional compensation, university personnel are in a different position.
+Unlike industrial scientists and engineers who generally are hired to invent and assign rights in their inventions to their employer without any residual rights to additional compensation, university personnel is in a different position.
 The prime focus of universities is to educate and, in some instances, to conduct technical research.
 However, in case of any invention during the conduct of technical research, Universities must not lose an opportunity to file a Patent application and take benefits from it thereon.
-This helps the universities in investing more on R&D and helping them in overall development.
+This helps the universities in investing more in R&D and helping them in overall development.

 One such occasion where innovation ecosystem was built was for Drug discovery, in which recently about 45 MoUs were exchanged between Pharmaceutical industries and central institutes such as IITs, IISCs, NIOERs, IISc-B, NIFT NITs, RGIPT, RGNIYD& SPAs.
 It is steps like these that have led India to enjoy the position of leadership in the world’s pharmaceutical market in Generic medicines.
-Much of the credit also goes to policy initiative in terms of Patent Act, 1970 which allowed process patents, enabling in transforming India from medicine importing country to exporting country and Private and Public skill and entrepreneurship of Pharma Industry.
+Much of the credit also goes to a policy initiative in terms of Patent Act, 1970 which allowed process patents, enabling in transforming India from medicine importing country to exporting country and Private and Public skill and entrepreneurship of the Pharma Industry.

 Government Policies Supporting the Filing of Patent Applications

-- The act has provided a concession to small entities and individual in fees for filing applications.
+- The act has provided a concession to small entities and individuals in fees for filing applications.
 Under the Act, an individual is supposed to pay Rs.
-1600/- and Small entities shall pay 4000/-, however other Legal Entity are obligated to pay Rs.
+1600/- and Small entities shall pay 4000/-, however other Legal Entities are obligated to pay Rs.
 8000/-.
 Thus, giving approximately 50% relaxation to an individual and small entities.

-- Scheme for facilitating Intellectual Property Protection (SIPP) running on pilot basis till 31st March 2020, facilitating 80 % rebates to start-ups for filing Patent applications.
-They can also avail the special facility of expedited examination of their patent applications.
+- Scheme for facilitating Intellectual Property Protection (SIPP) running on a pilot basis till 31st March 2020, facilitating 80 % rebates to start-ups for filing Patent applications.
+They can also avail of the special facility of expedited examination of their patent applications.

 - The Department of Industrial Policy and Promotion (DIPP), Ministry of Commerce & Industry, Government of India, has signed an Institutional agreement with Anna University to establish India’s second Technology and Innovation Support Center (TISC) at the Centre for Intellectual Property Rights (CIPR), Anna University, Chennai, under the World Intellectual Property Organization’s (WIPO) TISC program.

-The data as presented below in Fig.1 and Fig.2 shows that the Indian universities have become more and more aware about the importance of IP over the last decade.
+The data as presented below in Fig.1 and Fig.2 shows that Indian universities have become more and more aware of the importance of IP over the last decade.
 The number of Patents filed by the various Indian Institutes of Technology for instance has increased from 91 in 2008-09 to 400 in 2016-17.
 IITs continue to top the rank list by filling the maximum number of applications in a year for the protection of their inventions within India, following which, Amity University and Indian Institute of Science score 2nd and 3rd rank.
-It is to be noted that Indian Institute of Science has shown remarkable growth in number of filing Patent applications in 2016-2017 as compared to the year 2008-2009.
-Further, Amity University recorded about more than 23% growth in the year 2012-2013.
+It is to be noted that the Indian Institute of Science has shown remarkable growth in the number of filing Patent applications in 2016-2017 as compared to the year 2008-2009.
+Further, Amity University recorded more than 23% growth in the year 2012-2013.
 Moreover, CIPR has filed more than 185 Patents, 29 Trademarks, 39 Copyrights, 25 Industrial Design and has also assisted in filing 12 International Patent Applications.

-However, this positive trend of greater awareness of IPR and high growth in number of patents being filed by Indian Universities have been somewhat limited to just the top universities of India.
-If India is to become a knowledge-based developed economy and society in the coming decades, the trend of greater number of patent filings has to permeate to all the Universities of India and not just remain at the top.
-Innovation has to be in the forefront of this process.
-The universities need to implement all the above mentioned steps in order to gain recognition and acknowledgment in the field of research and development and innovation by protecting them through patent law.
-The need of the hour is to equip our Universities enough, so that large numbers of them are able to engage themselves in good quality and innovative research, resulting in socially relevant and commercially viable inventions.
+However, this positive trend of greater awareness of IPR and high growth in the number of patents being filed by Indian Universities have been somewhat limited to just the top universities of India.
+If India is to become a knowledge-based developed economy and society in the coming decades, the trend of a greater number of patent filings has to permeate to all the Universities of India and not just remain at the top.
+Innovation has to be at the forefront of this process.
+The universities need to implement all the above-mentioned steps in order to gain recognition and acknowledgment in the field of research and development and innovation by protecting them through patent law.
+The need of the hour is to equip our Universities enough so that large numbers of them are able to engage themselves in good quality and innovative research, resulting in socially relevant and commercially viable inventions.
 Along with this, the Universities also need to ensure they are able to realize the commercial benefits of their invention by using the IPR regime.